Justsomebody1234/Sky130_PDK_INV_VTC/README.md

+This is the guide to vtc for an inverter in xschem using sky 130 pdk pfet's and nfet's.
 ## Intro
 This is the guide to vtc for an inverter in xschem using sky 130 pdk pfet's and nfet's.